 The market is every Saturday from 1:00pm to 4:00pm.
 The locations is 1050 Camino Del Mar (between 10th and 11th Street in the Civic Center parking lot.)

 All rules and regulations pertaining to the operation of this certified farmers market shall be implemented and enforced in a fair and equitable manner.

-2. Producer is defined as a person or separate entity that produces agricultural products by practice of the agricultural arts upon land which the person or separate entity controls.
-In addition a family member or salaried employee can sell for a producer.
+2. The producer is defined as a person or separate entity that produces agricultural products by practice of the agricultural arts upon land which the person or separate entity controls.
+In addition, a family member or salaried employee can sell for a producer.

 3. Anybody found to be in non-compliance with the Department of Food and Agriculture and incurring any fine by them will be responsible for paying the fine, and will be suspended from the market one day for the second occurrence and permanently removed for the third.

 4. Any certified producer may sell the items of one or two other certified producers if the selling producer carries and displays at the market the certificates of the other grower(s) and they have to be cross-referred.
 The certified producer’s product must exceed by weight, volume, and price the other producer’s goods.
 In addition, all items sold need to be listed in the certificate.
 Products must be kept separately.

 5. Prices must be clearly posted.
 Collusion among growers to raise prices or exertion of any influence, pressure, or persuasion to cause a grower to increase prices is strictly forbidden.

 6. All vendors of taxable items are required to show proof of registration with the State Board of Equalization and are independently responsible to collect and account for sales tax.

 7. All commodities sold must meet the requirements of California Food and Agricultural Codes.
 Only quality produce may be sold or displayed.
 The Manager is authorized to have poor quality produce pulled from a display and sale.